Skip to main content Skip to navigation

 Phenol is a neurolytic agent, which means that it impairs the conduction of nerves.
-In multiple sclerosis it has been used in the treatment of severe spasticity where other treatment options have proven ineffective.
+In multiple sclerosis it has been used in the treatment of severe spasticity or pain where other treatment options have proven ineffective.

 How phenol works